bbatsov/batsov.com/_posts/2014-11-15-a-cider-unsession-at-clojure-slash-conj.markdown

 comments: true
 categories: articles
 tags:
-- cider
+- CIDER
-- clojure
+- Clojure
-- emacs
+- Emacs
 ---

 I'll be talking about the evolution of CIDER at the